rhatdan/docker/docs/man/docker-run.1.md

 environment variables that are available for the process that will be launched inside of the container.

+   container_uuid is set automatically with a 32 char truncated Container ID in standard UUID format.

 **--entrypoint**=*command*
    This option allows you to overwrite the default entrypoint of the image that